suraj-markup/Quote-Generator-Using-API/README.md

 I have used fetch method to obtain the data from api.
 And then used DOM to implement this.

 This page is live at : https://suraj-markup.github.io/Quote-Generator-Using-API/

+In continuation of my learning I will keep adding new projects.